aqeel2022/aqeel2022/README.md

 - Ali, A., Magarini, M., Pirzada, N., Panhwar, M. A., & <b> Ahmed, A </b>,  <a href="https://www.researchgate.net/profile/Aqeel-Ahmed-8"> Direction of Arrival and Least Square Error Technique used in Massive MIMO for Channel Estimation.
 International Journal of Mathematics and Computer Science, 16(2021), no. 2, 647–657 </a>

--<b> A. Ahmed </b>, M. Yaseen, A. Ali, R. Ali,  <a href="https://www.researchgate.net/profile/Aqeel-Ahmed-8">Analysis of Microstrip Ring Resonator for 5G Communication at Different Operating Frequencies University of Sindh Journal of Information and Communication Technology (USJICT), Volume 4, Issue 4, December 2020</a>
+- <b> A. Ahmed </b>, M. Yaseen, A. Ali, R. Ali,  <a href="https://www.researchgate.net/profile/Aqeel-Ahmed-8">Analysis of Microstrip Ring Resonator for 5G Communication at Different Operating Frequencies University of Sindh Journal of Information and Communication Technology (USJICT), Volume 4, Issue 4, December 2020</a>

 - <b> A.Ahmed </b> , N. Bohra,A. Talpur,S. Khan,  <a href="https://www.researchgate.net/profile/Aqeel-Ahmed-8"> Performance Analysis of RSSI-based Localization in WSN, presented in 1st International Conference on Computational Sciences and Technologies, INCCST 2019 Jamshoro, Pakistan.</a>